Space Oddity: Background and writing

-After a string of unsuccessful singles, David Bowie released his music hall-influenced self-titled debut studio album through Deram Records in 1967.
-The album was a commercial failure and did little to gain Bowie notice, becoming his last release for two years.
-Around this time, Bowie acquired a new manager, Kenneth Pitt.
-In 1968, Bowie began a romantic relationship with dancer Hermione Farthingale, which lasted until February 1969.
-With Farthingale and guitarist John Hutchinson, Bowie formed a group called Feathers.
-With Bowie on acoustic guitar, the trio performed a small number of concerts between September 1968 and early 1969, combining folk, Merseybeat, poetry and mime.
-After the commercial failure of David Bowie, Pitt authorised the production of a promotional film in an attempt to introduce Bowie to a larger audience.
-The film, Love You till Tuesday, which marked the end of Pitt's mentorship of Bowie, went unreleased until 1984.
+Following a string of unsuccessful singles, David Bowie released his music hall-influenced self-titled debut studio album through Deram Records in 1967.
+The album was a commercial failure and did little to gain Bowie notice, leading to his departure from Deram in May 1968 and becoming his last release for two years.
+After its commercial failure, Bowie's new manager Kenneth Pitt authorised the production of a promotional film in an attempt to introduce Bowie to a larger audience.
+The film, Love You till Tuesday, went unreleased until 1984; it marked the end of Pitt's mentorship of Bowie.

 By the end of 1968, Bowie had begun to feel alienation from his career.
-Knowing Love You till Tuesday did not have a guaranteed audience and would not feature any new material, Pitt asked Bowie to write something new; "a very special piece of material that would dramatically demonstrate David's remarkable inventiveness and would probably be the high spot of the production".
-With this in mind, Bowie wrote "Space Oddity", a tale about a fictional astronaut named Major Tom, the first of Bowie's famous characters.
-Its title and subject matter were influenced by Stanley Kubrick's 2001: A Space Odyssey, which premiered in May 1968.
+Knowing Love You till Tuesday did not have a guaranteed audience and would not feature any new material, Pitt asked Bowie to write something new to "demonstrate David's remarkable inventiveness".
+Bowie wrote "Space Oddity", a tale about a fictional astronaut named Major Tom.
+Its title and subject matter were influenced by Stanley Kubrick's film 2001: A Space Odyssey, which premiered in May 1968.
 Bowie said, "I went stoned out of my mind to see the movie and it really freaked me out, especially the trip passage".
-Biographer Marc Spitz stated the song was likely inspired by the scene in which an astronaut communicates with his daughter on her birthday, saying "Tell mama that I telephoned" before ingesting a "stress pill", rather than the film's opening or ending.
-Malcolm Thompson, who directed Love You till Tuesday, later said he and his girlfriend Susie Mercer contributed to the songwriting process.
-Bowie's break-up with Farthingale deeply affected Bowie.
+Other events in Bowie's life influenced the writing of "Space Oddity", including seeing the Apollo 8 Earthrise photograph in January 1969 and his break-up with the dancer Hermione Farthingale the following month.
 He later said, "It was Hermione who got me writing for and on a specific person".
-Spitz stated Bowie's feelings of loneliness and heartache following the break-up inspired "Space Oddity".
+The biographer Marc Spitz stated Bowie's feelings of loneliness and heartache following the break-up inspired "Space Oddity".